 PaRD members focus their work on specific SDGs in the work-streams.
 These are spaces for joint collaboration between members of PaRD contributing to these areas of engagement.
 Each work-stream is chaired by at least two members (co-chairs) and develops individual annual work programmes based on the main strategic plan of PaRD.
 The work-streams’ work is based on SDG indicators selected through a consultative process by the membership of the group.
 All work-streams relate to SDG 17, which is the core of PaRD’s work and identity.

 Jointly, members and partners have identified areas of common interest.
-Currently, the following three work-streams exist:
+Currently, the following four work-streams exist:

 - Sustaining Peace (SDG 16)